truenas/documentation/content/CORE/CORETutorials/CreatingBasicVM.md

 ![VMOptions](/images/CORE/12.0/VirtualMachinesOptions.png "VM Options")

 Options for <i class="material-icons" aria-hidden="true" title="VNC">settings_ethernet</i> or <i class="material-icons" aria-hidden="true" title="Serial">keyboard_arrow_right</i> connections are available after activating the VM.
-If the *VNC* connection screen appears garbled, try adjusting the VNC device resolution.
+If the **VNC** connection screen appears garbled, try adjusting the VNC device resolution.

-Using the *State* toggle or clicking <i class="material-icons" aria-hidden="true" title="Stop Button">stop</i> follows a standard shut down procedure to cleanly shut down the running VM.
+Using the **State** toggle or clicking <i class="material-icons" aria-hidden="true" title="Stop Button">stop</i> follows a standard shut down procedure to do a clean shut down the running VM.
 Clicking <i class="material-icons" aria-hidden="true" title="Power Off Button">power_settings_new</i> immediately halts and deactivates the VM, similar to unplugging a computer.

 {{< hint info >}}
-If the VM you created has no Guest OS installed, The VM **State** toggle and <i class="material-icons" aria-hidden="true" title="Stop Button">stop</i> button might not function as expected.
+If the VM you created has no guest OS installed, the VM **State** toggle and <i class="material-icons" aria-hidden="true" title="Stop Button">stop</i> button might not function as expected.
-These buttons try to send an ACPI power down command to the VM operating system, but since no OS is installed, the commands time out.
+These buttons try to send an ACPI power-down command to the VM operating system, but since no OS is installed, the commands time out.
-Use the *POWER OFF* button instead.
+Use the **POWER OFF** button instead.
 {{< /hint >}}

+## Additional Information

+For more information on virtual machines see [Virutal Machines]({{< relref "CORE/UIReference/Applications/VirtualMachines/VirtualMachines.md" >}})